Helldivers 2: Marksman Rifles

 Closing thoughts on marksman rifles in Helldivers 2

 Marksman rifles in Helldivers 2, true to their name, are accurate long range single-target weapons.
 To help facilitate long range combat, they come with clear sights, high initial bullet velocity and little in the way of bullet drop off.
 On the battlefield, they are a scalpel that removes enemies with surgical precision.
-Though, honestly, at the time of writing only the Counter sniper is strong enough to reward use in such manner.
+Though, honestly, at the time of writing only the Counter sniper and R-6 Deadeye are strong enough to reward use in such manner.
 The weaker R-63 Diligence, with its light penetration and lower damage per bullet, but much higher ammo reserves, is best used being spammed against bugs.

 Image credit: Arrowhead Game Studios.